-- 1. Each and every applicant for employment with Bonner County must first complete the Onboarding Process as a final step of the conditional hiring process.
-Onboarding Process paperwork is available for completion each Monday morning between the hours of 8:00am and 9:00am in the Bonner County Human Resources Department.
-Human Resource Department personnel will make sure each applicant has successfully completed all phases of the conditional employment review, and will complete the I-9 verification/E-Verify with the applicant. - 2.
-Once the Human Resources Department assures that all onboarding paperwork, including full and unredacted applications and related materials, are properly completed and on file with the Human Resources Department, the Human Resources Department will then notify the Board of County Commissioners that the Onboarding Process has been properly completed for a newly created or re-created position so that the Board can approve the hiring and funding of the newly created or re-created position.
-The Human Resources Department will also notify the Department Head and/or Elected Official to submit the signed New Hire Sheet for approval by the Board of County Commissioners. - 3.
-Once on boarded and once funding is approved by the Board of County Commissioners, the applicant will be hired as an employee of Bonner County and will proceed with employee orientation, which takes place each Monday. - 4.
-Employees must complete the Onboarding Process prior to beginning their jobspecific duties with Bonner County, and after hire must complete the next regularly-scheduled General Orientation with Human Resources.
+1. Each and every applicant for employment with Bonner County must first complete the Onboarding Process as a final step of the conditional hiring process.
+Onboarding Process paperwork is normally completed each Monday morning in the Bonner County Human

+200 Onboarding Page | 2

+Resources Department.
+Human Resource Department personnel will make sure each applicant has successfully completed all phases of the conditional employment review, and will complete the I-9 verification/E-Verify with the applicant.
+No newly hired employee will commence work prior to completing the onboarding process.

+2. Process prior to beginning their job-specific duties with Bonner County, and after hire must complete the next regularly-scheduled General Orientation with Human Resources.